Fujifilm X-T100 vs Samsung NX1

 It is notable that the NX1 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T100 lacks such a headphone port.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the NX1 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NX1 from Samsung.
+Both the X-T100 and the NX1 have been discontinued, but can regularly be found used on eBay.
+The X-T100 was replaced by the Fujifilm X-T200, while the NX1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Samsung websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-T100 better than the Samsung NX1 or vice versa?
 The listing below highlights the relative strengths of the two models.